Last Updated on August 30, 2023 by tech pappy

 When shooting on a DSLR camera, you’ll need a lot of storage space to store all the footage you’ll shoot.
 An SD card can be used to record video up to 4K (3840 x 2160) resolution, but there’s another advantage to using SD cards and 4K videos, which is the price point.

 SD cards cost about 1/10th the price of the more expensive hard drives.
 So, if you’re looking for storage space to store a bunch of HD footage, you may want to invest in a hard drive.
-However, if you’re planning to record 4K content and are looking for an inexpensive option, an SD card is the way.
+However, if you’re planning to record 4K content and are looking for an inexpensive option, an SD card is the way to go.

 The SD card is becoming ubiquitous because it’s the cheapest way to store files for your devices.
 They’re small, inexpensive, easy to use, and easy to transport.
 Multiple brands are available for purchase, and prices vary depending on your needs.